Université de Saint-Boniface: Campus

-The main USB building, build with Tyndall stone, houses two gymnasiums, the Sportex fitness centre, a library, a chapel, the Étienne Gaboury student centre, the campus radio station, an amphitheatre, computer facilities, a performance hall and an art gallery.
+The main USB building, built with Tyndall stone, houses two gymnasiums, the Sportex fitness centre, a library, a chapel, the Étienne Gaboury student centre, the campus radio station, an amphitheatre, computer facilities, a performance hall and an art gallery.

 The new Pavillon Marcel-A.-Desautels health sciences building opened in 2011.

 Student residence

 The student residence, located at 474 and 480 Aulneau Street in Winnipeg, was acquired in 2005 from the Missionary Oblates of Mary Immaculate.
 In 2014, the building was officially named Résidence-Père-Théophile-Lavoie-O.M.I.

 Fitness centre

 Sportex, the university's fitness centre, first opened in 1988, offering sport programmes for students, university staff, and the general public.

 Programs

 Université de Saint-Boniface offers both university and technical and professional programs as well as continuing education courses.

 University and college programs

 Continuing education

 Université de Saint-Boniface's Continuing Education Division has courses in several areas.
 Its Language School (École de langues) has French and Spanish courses, and produces instructional material for teaching French as a first or additional language.
 The Continuing Education Division has an annual enrolment of over 4,000 students.